 Unrealized gains on transactions between the Group and its associates and joint ventures are eliminated to the extent of the Group's interest in these entities.
 Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 Accounting policies of equity-accounted investees have been changed where necessary to ensure consistency with the policies adopted by the Group.
+When the transaction meets the definition of a business, the Group has opted to recognize, according to IFRS 10 approach, the gain or loss in full in profit or loss.

-The carrying amount of equity-accounted investments is tested for impairment in accordance with the policy described in note 3 (h).
+The carrying amount of equity-accounted investments is tested for impairment in accordance with the policy described in note 3(h).